Text Size

 JFCS remains committed to providing services to immigrants and refugees.
 Our programs are still active, and we will continue offering services to all currently enrolled in our programs.

 Advocate at the local, state, and federal levels for the continuation of this vital work in partnership with many organizations.
 Refugees rely on JFCS and similar agencies throughout the community and each of us who live in this community to help them successfully transition into life here.
-Reaching out to government representatives stresses the importance of maintaining refugee services and funding.
+Reaching out to government representatives stresses the importance of maintaining immigrant funding, SNAP funding, and Medicaid funding.
 Every call counts!
 Let’s help our community remain welcoming and supportive to all!

 Sen. John Fetterman (D): (412) 803-3501